cran-task-views/ModelDeployment/ModelDeployment.md

 - The `r pkg("tfdeploy")` package provides functions to run a local test server that supports the same REST API as CloudML and [RStudio Connect](https://www.rstudio.com/products/connect/).
+- The `r pkg("vetiver")` package provides tooling to version, share, deploy, and monitor a trained model.
+Functions handle both recording and checking the model's input data prototype, and predicting from a remote API endpoint.
+This package is extensible, with generics to support many kinds of models.
 - The `r pkg("domino")` package provides R interface to [Domino](https://www.dominodatalab.com/) CLI, a service that makes it easy to run your code on scalable hardware, with integrated